-- (2) If, after examination and evaluation, the children's mental health specialist or substance use disorder specialist and the physician, physician assistant, or psychiatric advanced registered nurse practitioner determine that the initial needs of the minor, if detained to an evaluation and treatment facility, would be better served by placement in a substance use disorder treatment program or, if detained to a secure detoxification facility or approved substance use disorder treatment program, would be better served in an evaluation and treatment facility, then the minor shall be referred to the more appropriate placement; however a minor may only be referred to a secure detoxification facility or approved substance use disorder treatment program if there is a secure detoxification facility or approved substance use disorder treatment program available and that has adequate space for the minor. - (3) The admitting facility shall take reasonable steps to notify immediately the minor's parent of the admission. - (4) During the initial ((seventy-two hour)) five-day treatment period, the minor has a right to associate or receive communications from parents or others unless the professional person in charge determines that such communication would be seriously detrimental to the minor's condition or treatment and so indicates in the minor's clinical record, and notifies the minor's parents of this determination. ((In no event may the minor)) A minor must not be denied the opportunity to consult an attorney unless there is an immediate risk of harm to the minor or others. - (5) If the evaluation and treatment facility, secure detoxification facility, or approved substance use disorder treatment program admits the minor, it may detain the minor for evaluation and treatment for a period not to exceed ((seventy-two hours)) five days from the time of provisional acceptance.
-The computation of such ((seventy-two hour)) five-day period shall exclude Saturdays, Sundays, and holidays.
-This initial treatment period shall not exceed ((seventy-two hours)) five days except when an application for voluntary inpatient treatment is received or a petition for fourteenday commitment is filed.
+- (2) If, after examination and evaluation, the children's mental health specialist or substance use disorder specialist and the physician, physician assistant, or psychiatric advanced registered nurse practitioner determine that the initial needs of the minor, if detained to an evaluation and treatment facility, would be better served by placement in a substance use disorder treatment program or, if detained to a secure withdrawal management and stabilization facility or approved substance use disorder treatment program, would be better served in an evaluation and treatment facility, then the minor shall be referred to the more appropriate placement; however a minor may only be referred to a secure withdrawal management and stabilization facility or approved substance use disorder treatment program if there is a secure withdrawal management and stabilization facility or approved substance use disorder treatment program available and that has adequate space for the minor. - (3) The admitting facility shall take reasonable steps to notify immediately the minor's parent of the admission. - (4) During the initial ((seventy-two)) one hundred twenty hour treatment period, the minor has a right to associate or receive communications from parents or others unless the professional person in charge determines that such communication would be seriously detrimental to the minor's condition or treatment and so indicates in the minor's clinical record, and notifies the minor's parents of this determination. ((In no event may the minor)) A minor must not be denied the opportunity to consult an attorney unless there is an immediate risk of harm to the minor or others. - (5) If the evaluation and treatment facility, secure withdrawal management and stabilization facility, or approved substance use disorder treatment program admits the minor, it may detain the minor for evaluation and treatment for a period not to exceed ((seventy-two)) one hundred twenty hours from the time of provisional acceptance.
+The computation of such ((seventy-two)) one hundred

+- 1 twenty hour period shall exclude Saturdays, Sundays, and holidays. - 2 This initial treatment period shall not exceed ((seventy-two)) one - 3 hundred twenty hours except when an application for voluntary - 4 inpatient treatment is received or a petition for fourteen-day - 5 commitment is filed.